t3kt/raytk/docs/_reference/operators/filter/index.md

     status: beta
   - name: radialClone
     summary: Repeats an SDF radially around an axis, combining the resulting shapes.
+  - name: rangeTransform
+    status: beta
+    summary: Applies a transform based on a range of settings, mapped with either the iteration value or a field input.
   - name: reflect
     summary: Reflects space across a plane.
   - name: reorderCoords